major/cis-rhel-ansible/README.md

 How do I run it?
 --

+**Don't run this blindly on an actively running system.**  The playbook will make ***serious*** modifications to your system that could affect its availability.

+Perform a dry run first:

+    ansible-playbook -i hosts -C localhost.yaml

-After cloning the repository to your server, simply run:
+To apply the changes simply run:

     ansible-playbook -i hosts localhost.yaml